CathSara/SDIL-Project/arduino/README.md

 - An extra shelf for each shelf in the box to attach the weight sensor system
 - Few screws and a screwdriver
 - QR Code with a link to the take/donate page for the specific box
-- *(Optional)* Storage box for technological components (e.g. Arduino)
+- (Optional) Storage box for technological components (e.g. Arduino)

 ## Build Instructions

 ### Prepare the Box

 - Drill a small hole in the back of the box for routing cables.
-- Place the QR Code prominently on the front of the box (e.g., on the door).
+- Place the QR Code prominently on the front of the box (e.g. on the door).

 ### Attach the Lock System

 - **Install the Door Latch Plate**: Mount the latch plate on the interior wall of the box, close to the door.
-- **Install the Lock**: Mount the lock on the door, aligning it with the latch plate so the "tongue" fits securely.
+- **Install the Lock**: Align the lock with the latch plate and mount it securely on the door, ensuring the "tongue" of the lock fits securely.
-   - **WARNING**: Ensure the lock remains connected to the lock system wiring during installation.
-This prevents locking the door prematurely.
+   - **WARNING**: Ensure the lock remains connected to the wiring of the lock system during installation.
+Optionally, keep the rest of the lock system (e.g., Arduino) outside the box at first.
+This prevents you from locking the box out!
 - Connect the Arduino to a power supply through the hole in the box.
-- *(Optional)* Place the lock system components inside the storage box for better organization.
+- (Optional) Place the lock system components inside the storage box for better organization.

 ### Attach the Camera System